 Smooth FM hosted their annual Frocktail event at The National Trust’s Como House.
 Hosted by Mike and Jen the evening featured it was the perfect opportunity for us to wear these wonderful frocks.

-To see the rest of our frocktober frocks see our blog post here.
+To see the rest of our frocktober frocks visit our Frocktober blog post here.

 “Entry guidelines are super simple.
 Sew whatever style you want.
 Sew something that’s sympathetic to the fabric.
 Sew an original design or use a pattern.
 You can use one, both or a combination of all three competition fabrics.” –Tessuti Fabric Sewing Blog